Film & Video Individual Project Funding Expert Panel comments

 • The panel appreciated when applicants labelled their documents as per the example below:

-• Panelists appreciated when applicants submitted visual support material such as a demo reel or trailer.
-For projects in post-production, providing sample footage was important.
+• Panelists appreciated when applicants submitted visual support material, such as previous work, that would showcase the feasibility of the proposal.
+For projects in post-production, providing sample footage of said project was important.
+Visual support that was illustrative of their proposal was seen as an asset.

-• Panelists encourage applicants to proof all support material before final submission.
-Ensure that all uploads and relevant hyperlinks are properly embedded in their respective support documents.
+• Applicants are encouraged to proof all support material before final submission.
+Ensure that all uploads and relevant hyperlinks have no additional sign-in requirements and are properly embedded in their respective support documents.